 If you’re looking for information about which social media platform is right for your nonprofit, we invite you to read our recently published article, “How to Choose the Right Social Network for Your Nonprofit Fundraisers.”
 The post gives you the best insight on the largest platforms, such as Facebook, Snapchat, and Twitter.
 You’ll also learn more about Instagram, which you’ll learn about in this piece as well.

 Instagram is a cool social network because if you believe a picture is worth a thousand words, that’s what Instagram gives to its users.
-Our team member, Joe, explains some key information about Instagram in this short YouTube video, as you’ll also find here.
+In this video we explain some key information about Instagram, as you’ll also find here.

 - It’s a great photo and video social media platform